ssc-oscar/CEHHS/README.md

 Obviously, there are a lot of open questions, including (to me), how to select/operationalize the variables, and model to specify, though I know you already have a lot of infrastructure and experience with these topics and so I hoped I could put this idea out there to see if it may have any legs.
 Because of my familiarity with the tools of the trade, I’d love to carry out such a study in the context of R-related repositories, but am familiar enough with Python that I would be more than happy to think about a project using Python- (or both R and Python-)related repositories.

+# References

+## Learning in software engineering

+Minghui Zhou and Audris Mockus.
+Developer fluency: Achieving true mastery in software projects.
+In ACM SIGSOFT / FSE, pages 137-146, Santa Fe, New Mexico, November 7-11 2010

+Audris Mockus.
+Succession: Measuring transfer of code and developer productivity.
+In 2009 International Conference on Software Engineering, Vancouver, CA, May 12-22 2009.
+ACM Press.

+Audris Mockus.
+Organizational volatility and its effects on software defects.
+In ACM SIGSOFT / FSE, pages 117-126, Santa Fe, New Mexico, November 7-11 2010.

+Minghui Zhou and Audris Mockus.
+Who will stay in the floss community? modelling participant's initial behaviour.
+Transactions on Software Engineering, 41(1):82-99, Jan 2015.